dxw/playbook/playbook.md

 Unauthorised users submitting tickets will not receive any response, so it is important to check the suspended list frequently.

-##### Spam and autoresponders
+Zendesk also suspends tickets that it suspects may be spam or autoresponders.
 It's hard to monitor the contents of the suspended tickets view if it's cluttered.
 So we clean up the list regularly.
 We delete anything that doesn't need to be recovered or noted.

 #### SLA breaches